circleci/circleci-docs/jekyll/_cci2/contexts.md

 ## Restricting a context
 {: #restricting-a-context }

 CircleCI enables you to restrict secret environment variables at run time by adding security groups to contexts.
 Only organization administrators may add *security groups* to a new or existing context.
 Security groups are your organization's GitHub teams.
-If you are using CircleCI server v2.xwith LDAP authentication, then LDAP groups also define security groups.
+If you are using CircleCI server v2.x with LDAP authentication, then LDAP groups also define security groups.
 After a security group is added to a context, only members of that security group who are also CircleCI users may access the context and use the associated environment variables.

 Organization administrators have read/write access to all projects and have unrestricted access to all contexts.